ulsdevteam/argo/use-api.md

 ---

 ## Access methods
-The API is public and available for GET requests at https://api.rockarch.org.
+The API is public and available for GET requests at [https://api.rockarch.org](https://api.rockarch.org).

 Get started with your favorite API tool or script.
-We do not require an API key, but please limit your request rate to __ per __.
-We will throttle requests beyond that to maintain performance and broad access.
+We do not require an API key.

 If you are new to scripting or working with APIs, consider using a tool like [Hoppscotch](https://hoppscotch.io/) or [Postman](https://www.postman.com/).

-- We provide an API client to simplify requests if you are writing Python scripts: [rac_api_client](https://pypi.org/project/rac-api-client/)
+- We provide an [API client](https://pypi.org/project/rac-api-client/) to simplify requests if you are writing Python scripts.
 - Browse the API online at [https://api.rockarch.org](https://api.rockarch.org)

 ## Quick start
 Data is accessed through GET requests using API endpoints.
-For a list of available endpoints, see the [endpoints and parameters](endpoints-and-parameters) section of this document.
+For a list of available endpoints, see the [endpoints and parameters](#endpoints-and-parameters) section of this document.

 Examples: